 The Mauna Kea Golf Course designed by Robert Trent Jones Sr. is consistently voted one of the top courses in the nation.
 In addition, the full-service tennis facilities are superior to those at other resorts nearby.

 The spa and pool, however, aren't quite as impressive as you'd expect.
 The spa is located in a cramped basement space; fortunately, spa treatments can be arranged in-room or in a seaside canopy instead.
-The pool is a tad small, but the ocean views and comfortable lounge chairs help make up for that.
+The pool is a tad small, but the ocean views and comfortable lounge chairs are certainly pros.

-- Mauna Kea Spa by Mandara is a full-service facility with five treatment rooms, including a couple’s suite, open daily from 9:00 a.m. to 8:00 p.m.
+- Mauna Kea Spa by Mandara is a full-service facility with five treatment rooms, including a couple’s suite, open daily from morning until late.